madington/messenger-boilerplate/readme.md

 Initialize MESSenger.
 If you are familiar with Vue you will recognize the structure:

 ```
+// First we need to check that MESSenger is loaded:
 if (!window.MESSengerLoaded) {
+    // If not loaded, register a function to run when it is loaded:
   window.onMESSengerLoad = startCreative;
 } else {
+    // If loaded, we can go ahead and start the creative code
   startCreative();
 }
 function startCreative() {